-If any person shall give information in writing to the circuit court that any person in his or her county has a mental illness, as defined by the laws of this state, the circuit court, if satisfied that there is good cause for the exercise of its jurisdiction, shall follow the procedure for involuntary admission and treatment of the person with the mental illness, as set out in the laws of this state.
+If any person shall give information in writing to the circuit court that any person in his or her county has a mental illness, as defined by the laws of this state, the circuit court, if satisfied that there is good cause for the exercise of its jurisdiction, shall follow the procedure for involuntary admission and treatment of the person with the mental illness, as

 SECTION 31.
 Arkansas Code § 20-47-104 is repealed as the commitment process for an individual in circuit court already exists under Arkansas law.

 20-47-104.
 Detention prior to commitment to hospital.